peer-base/peer-star/docs/rfc-identity.md

 - **Entity:** A person, company, organization or equivalent that controls an identity.
 - **DID:** An identity identifier, which resolves to a DID-Document.
 - **DID-Document:** A JSON-LD document which contains information about an identity, such as public keys to be used to communicate with the entity that controls the identity.
-- **Root Keys:** A pair of public and private keys that control the DID.
+- **Master Keys:** A pair of public and private keys that owns the identity (owns the DID).
-- **Device Keys:** A pair of public and private keys of a device, signed by the Root Public Key that controls the DID.
+- **Device Keys:** A pair of public and private keys of a device that can act on behalf of the identity owner.
-- **Ephemeral Keys:** A temporary pair of public and private keys, signed by the Device Private Key.
+- **Ephemeral Keys:** A temporary pair of public and private keys, signed by the Device Private Key or the Session Private Key.
 - **Session**: A unique public key stored locally by the IdentityManagerClient that identifies a visitor.
 - **Authenticated Session:** A Session that was signed by the entity controlling the Device Key.
 The Session Private Key lives securely on the IdentityManager local storage.
 - **IdentityManager**: An application that provides identification and authentication to the Peer-Star ecosystem.